johnhaddon/rtd/docs/autoGenerated/GafferScene/CoordinateSystem.md

   solid textures.
 The full path to the location of the coordinate system should be used to refer to it within shaders.

+## user

+ Container for user-defined plugs.
+Nodes should never make their own plugs here, so users are free to do as they wish.

+## out

+ The output scene.

+## enabled

+ The on/off state of the node.
+When it is off, the node outputs an empty scene.

+## name

+ The name of the object in the output scene.

+## sets

+ A list of sets to include the object in.
+The names should be separated by spaces.

+## transform

+ The transform applied to the object.

+## __source

+ None